gzardini/course-CRA/modules/localization/docs/02-docs/00_docs.md

             return Detections(lines=lines, normals=normals, area=bw, centers=centers)
         ...

-As you can see, the code first filters the image pixels by color, then uses a Hough line detector from openCV, and extract the normals to the detected lines.
-Most of the work is in the Hough detector.
+In a nutshell, the code first filters the image pixels by color, then uses a Hough line detector from openCV, and extract the normals to the detected lines.
+The most important part is executed in the Hough detector.
 Find the file [here](https://github.com/duckietown/dt-core/blob/daffy/packages/line_detector/include/line_detector/line_detector1.py) if you want to read more.

 ### The focus of the exercise